GainorB/css-box-model/readme.md

   margin: 10px;
 }
 ```
 ### Did anyone notice a change?
-Margin can be tricky to see at times, but did you notice how margin created space around the element?
+Margin can be tricky to see at times, what did adding margin do?

 ## VOCABULARY
 1. **Content:** The "real" content of the element, such as text, an image, etc...